ljgiraldok/ecological_differentiation_Damburneya/README.md

 # ecological_differentiation_Damburneya
-This repository contains the R scripts employed to perform statistical analyses and generate the plots of the manuscript entitled "Patterns of leaf trait variation underlie ecological differences among sympatric tree species of Damburneya in a tropical rainforest" (Am.
-J. Bot, in press)
+This repository contains the code used to produce the statistical analyses, figures, tables and supplementary Data of the manuscript "Patterns of leaf trait variation underlie ecological differences among sympatric tree species of Damburneya in a tropical rainforest" (Am.
+J. Bot. in press)

 All data area available at: